The Logic of Cardinality Comparison Without the Axiom of Choice: Probability measures models for imprecise probability

 The usual language for probability comparison uses $E \precsim F$ instead of $|E| \leq |F|$, but this is purely a notational difference. \begin{theorem}[Alon and Heifetz \cite{AlonHeifetz}, using Alon and Lehrer \cite{AL14} and Rios Insua \cite{Insua92}] \DedFinLogic is sound and complete with respect to probability measures models (and hence with respect to finitary measures models). \end{theorem}

 When dealing with Dedekind-infinite sets, we will make use of models where the measures can take value $\infty$.
+We put $\infty \leq \infty$, so that if $\mu(E) = \infty$ and $\mu(F) = \infty$, then $\mu(E) \leq \mu(F)$.
 These have no obvious interpretation in terms of imprecise probability and, as far as we know, have not appeared in the literature.

 \begin{definition} An \textit{infinitary measures model} is a triple $\innerprod{W,P,V}$ such that $W$ is a set of states, $P$ is a set of finitely-additive measures on $\pset{W}$ taking values in $\mathbb{N}_{\geq 0} \cup \{\infty\}$, and $V : \Phi \to \pset{W}$.
 We define, for any $E,F \in \pset{W}$, We define the satisfaction relations as for finitary measures models. \end{definition}